Why Global Studies?

 Global studies interrogates the waning importance of regional borders and disciplinary boundaries in the world today.
 The Center offers academic credentials to students who desire a deeper understanding of social and economic inequality in transnational context, with thematic concentrations that allow them to dig deeper into a particular topic of interest.

-The foundational course, Introduction to Global Studies, offers a framework to think globally about these processes related to their chosen plan of study, about the connections and disruptions they provoke and the social struggles they engender, and about how it all impacts their own lives and community.
-Beyond their own focus area, a broader understanding of the dominant political and economic trends will equip students to lead lives of impact, as well as the analytical tools and 21st century professional skills necessary to effectively navigate their future careers.
+The foundational course, Introduction to Global Studies, offers a framework for students to consider as they pursue their courses within their global concentration.
+Beyond the classroom, a broader understanding of the dominant political and economic trends will equip students to lead lives of impact, as well as the analytical tools and 21st century professional skills necessary to effectively navigate their future careers.
 A wide range of co-curricular opportunities allow students to further personalize their education while contributing to a dynamic, intellectually diverse community that prioritizes faculty, peer, and alumni mentorship.
+Lastly the certificate requirements and extra-curricular offerings facilitate students reaching a Level 3 on the Global Learning and Engagement Rubric.
+The rubric designed in collaboration with the University Center for International Studies, was inspired by Global Learning VALUE, developed by the Association for American Colleges and Universities.

 Students are encouraged to enroll in a Global Studies academic program early in their studies although admission is open to students at any time during their academic tenure at Pitt.
 Students should schedule an appointment with our advisor, Elaine Linn within the semester of enrollment, in order to maximize the benefits of center affiliation.